najamelan/pharos/README.md

 ### Dependencies

-This crate only has two dependiencies.
+This crate only has two dependencies.
 Cargo will automatically handle it's dependencies for you.

 ```yaml
 dependencies: